varigence/docs/bimlflex/user-guide/importing-metadata.md

 ## Verify Imported Metadata in BimlStudio

-Open the BimlFlex project in BimlStudio or press the `Refresh Metadata` button if already opened.
+Open the BimlFlex project in BimlStudio, or press the `Refresh Metadata` button if it is already opened.

 ![Refresh Metadata](images/bimlflex-ss-v5-refresh-metadata.png "Refresh Metadata")

-Verify that the newly imported objects is visible under the `Relational -> Tables -> SRC` folder and the `Integration Services -> 01-Source` folder.
+Verify that the newly imported objects are visible in the logical view.
+Tables are located under the `Relational -> Tables -> SRC` folder and SSIS Packages are located under  the `Integration Services -> 01-Source` folder.

 ### Tables